 What might be an appropriate response to the behavior?

-What is one small thing you might say or do to communicate respect and goodwill toward a coworker?
+What might you say or do to communicate respect and goodwill toward a coworker?
 What is something best to avoid doing?
 What simple approach usually puts an end to inappropriate behavior?
-Why does it work?
+Why does it work? ©2017 ATS Media

-Harassment-Prevention Essentials Quiz Handout
+Harassment-Prevention Essentials for Managers Quiz Handout

-1. Harassment can take many forms.
+Harassment can take many forms.
 TRUE/FALSE

-2. Harassment is never illegal.
+- Tangible Employment Action protects managers from legal liability.
+TRUE/FALSE - It can sometimes be helpful to talk to a harasser directly about his or her behavior.
+TRUE/FALSE - It is illegal for an organization to retaliate against someone who reports harassment.
+TRUE/FALSE - Managers should take a proactive approach to harassment prevention.
+TRUE/FALSE - 6.
+Harassment can do physical and psychological harm.
+TRUE/FALSE - A non-employee, such as a customer or salesperson, cannot be guilty of harassment.
+TRUE/FALSE - 8.
+Harassment has no effect on productivity in the workplace.
 TRUE/FALSE

-It can sometimes be helpful to talk to a harasser directly about his or her behavior.
-TRUE/FALSE

-4. It is illegal for an organization to retaliate against someone who reports harassment.
-TRUE/FALSE

-5. Harassment can occur in any organization.
-TRUE/FALSE

-6. Harassment can do physical and psychological harm.
-TRUE/FALSE

-A non-employee, such as a customer or salesperson, cannot be guilty of harassment.
-TRUE/FALSE

-8. Harassment has no effect on productivity in the workplace.
-TRUE/FALSE

-Harassment-Prevention Essentials Quiz (continued)
+Harassment-Prevention Essentials for Managers Quiz (continued)

-9. Humor to one person may be harassment to another.
-TRUE/FALSE

-10. A respectful workplace discourages harassment.
-TRUE/FALSE

-11. Quid pro quo means "this is wrong."
-TRUE/FALSE

-12. You can't be fired for harassment if you didn't mean any harm.
-TRUE/FALSE

-13. It's best not to confront someone who's physically aggressive.
-TRUE/FALSE

-14. Your employer can require you to raise money for her charity.
-TRUE/FALSE

-15. Illegal harassment is a form of discrimination.
+- 9. Humor to one person may be harassment to another.
+TRUE/FALSE - A respectful workplace discourages harassment.
+TRUE/FALSE - Quid pro quo means "this is wrong."
+TRUE/FALSE - Managers should not have ongoing conversations about the importance of respect in the workplace.
+TRUE/FALSE - 13.
+It's best not to confront someone who's physically aggressive.
+TRUE/FALSE - 14.
+Your employer can require you to raise money for her charity.
+TRUE/FALSE - 15.
+Illegal harassment is a form of discrimination.
 TRUE/FALSE